jestarray/fmod-sys/README.md

 However, once you've done this step, you can run the application until you replace the library wth a new version.

 # todo
 - put all the fmod.dlls into a lib folder.
-For some reason I can't get bindgen to look in the folder
+For some reason I can't get bindgen to look in the folder(seems like we cant really for windows?)
+- examples